joeyhdz/Stats-Project-2/knit files/project.md

   geom_text(aes(label = paste0(perc * 100, "%")), vjust = 2, size = 5, color = "black")
 ```

-Fracture - smoke (current or former smoker)
+Fracture - Smoke (Current / Former Smoker)

 - When an individual falls in the category of former/current smoker the
-  chances of having a fracture are much higher(94.4%) even though there
+  chances of having a fracture are much higher (94.4%) even though there
   is only a 25% of having a fracture.

 ``` r